advance100/doc_webpack/webpack-runtime-api-summary.md

 #### `require.cache`

 Multiple requires to the same module result in only one module execution and only one export.
 Therefore a cache in the runtime exists.
 Removing values from this cache cause new module execution and a new export.
-This is only needed in rar cases.
+This is only needed in rar cases (for compatibility!).

 Style: CommonJs